We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Before you go out and purchase a temporary car insurance policy, let’s first consider whether you really need one.
 The following is a list of scenarios in which you might find that a different type of car insurance might be better suited to you:

 If you decide that temporary car insurance is right for you, such as if you are in a situation where you will be owning a car for six months or less, you need to know how to buy it.
 Generally speaking, temporary car insurance policies last six months in length.
-As with a full-term, year-long policy, policyholders can choose to pay for the full term upfront or pay in monthly installments.
+As with a full-term, year-long policy, policyholders can choose to pay for the full term upfront or pay in monthly instalments.
 When you no longer need the policy, you can cancel it.
 However, if you decide to cancel it before the end of the term, you may have to pay cancellation fees.
 Keep in mind that not all provinces offer temporary car insurance, Ontario being one of them.

 Some customers use the terms temporary auto insurance and non-owner auto insurance interchangeably, but there are several key differences.
 The main one being that non owner car insurance, as the name suggests, is a type of auto insurance designed for people who drive but who do not own their vehicles.
 It is best suited to people who rent or borrow cars frequently or who use car share services frequently.
 Oppositely, temporary car insurance plans are intended for owners of vehicles.
 Non owner car insurance policies are often less expensive than traditional car insurance plans, and they protect the driver, not the vehicle.
 This is the opposite of standard auto insurance, which follows the vehicle vs. the driver.
 Non owner auto insurance provides drivers with liability coverage, protecting them from the cost of injuries or property damage following an at-fault accident.